Backpacking in Kutch? This Kutch Travel Guide will help you make your journey smoother!

 Visit Little Rann of Kutch

-Kutch is popular for two things and moreover offers two very distinct natural phenomena: one of them is the White Desert and the other one is the barren crack-land of Little Rann of Kutch (or LRK).
+Kutch is popular for two things and offers two very distinct natural phenomena: one of them is the White Desert and the other one is the barren crack-land of Little Rann of Kutch (or LRK).

 Spread around an area of five thousand square kilometres, also known as The Wild Ass Sanctuary, Little Rann of Kutch gives you an exceptional landscape – of a barren crack land.
 Here you can also learn about the process of salt farming and even spot some beautiful migratory birds.
-It’s in LRK where Mahatma Gandhi moreover concluded his ‘Dandi Yatra’ during British Raj.
+It’s in LRK where Mahatma Gandhi moreover concluded his ‘Dandi Yatra’ during the British Raj.

 Useful Tips For Visiting Kutch